abstract-theory/django-ip-shield/README.rst

 1. Install And Uninstall
 ------------------------
 It is probably easiest to just drop the source folder into your Django project as you would any other Django app.
+That way, it can be modified to suit your needs.
 For completeness, the package installation instructions are written below.

 build the package: